Research Summary Abstract Submission Form

 3. Presents data without appropriate statistical analyses or measurements

 of data variability.

 5. Fails to comply with submission requirements.

 All abstracts accepted for the oral presentation should

 prepare a 12 minute presentation, leaving 3 minutes for questions or discussion.

 If you are selected to present an abstract in the oral or poster presentations, you must register for the conference and pay any associated

-The 12 Graduate student abstracts that receive the highest score in the written abstract evaluation will advance to the Grad Student oral presentation competition.
-Please note that only 12 graduate student presentations will be selected for the grad student competition.
-The grad student competition presentations will be scored at the conference.
-Winners will be announced at the Annual Business Lunch and Awards Presentation on Saturday September 23, 2023.
+The 12 Graduate Dtudent abstracts that receive the highest score in the written abstract evaluation will advance to the Graduate Student oral presentation competition.
+Please note that only 12 graduate student presentations will be selected for the competition.
+Graduate Student competition presentations will be scored at the conference.
+Winners will be announced at the Annual Business Lunch and Awards Presentation on Saturday September 14, 2024.
 First place prize is $1500, 2nd place is $1000 and 3rd place award is $500.

-The scoring rubric to evaluate written abstract submissions and the grad student competition oral presentation is as follows:
+The scoring rubric to evaluate written abstract submissions and the Graduate Student competition oral presentation is as follows: